-And welcome to the first edition of my new newsletter.
+And welcome to the first issue of my new newsletter.

 For the past year, I’ve been writing short posts semi-regularly at chrisspoke.com, mostly on housing, housing policy, cities, and bitcoin.
 And some other stuff, as it strikes my interest.

 For the next year, I’m going to be changing formats and writing this newsletter instead.
 I think that I’ll do this once a month.
 If you’re interested in any of the topics mentioned above, you might find it interesting.

 But first, a bit about me.

 I live in Toronto and manage a boutique (read: small) agency called August that designs and builds digital products.
 We’re really good at it.
 We build web apps and mobile apps, and even some cool blockchain stuff, for clients ranging from startups to enterprise brands (and maybe soon a crown corporation—we’ll see.)